-5 Important Things that You Should Know about Prediabetes
+5 Important Things You Should Know about Prediabetes

 Having prediabetes means that the level of glucose in the blood is higher than normal, but not high enough to diagnose the patient with actual diabetes.

-We have all heard first hand about type 2 diabetes.
-We are dealing with a serious illness that many consider a world epidemic.
+We’re all heard about type 2 diabetes.
+It’s a serious illness that many consider a world epidemic.

-This is a condition when the body loses its ability to control levels of sugar, and the symptoms tend to take a long time to give clues about the disease.
+This is a condition where the body loses its ability to control sugar levels, and the symptoms tend to take a long time to show visible noticeable signs of the disease.

-It is here where doctors take the lead.
-These are the ones who should be very informed about those indications of risk, which predispose us in a particular way to this illness.
+It’s here where doctors take the lead.
+These are the ones who should be very informed about those behaviors of risk which make us vulnerable to this illness.

-Therefore, if our doctor has diagnosed you as a prediabetic, there is a considerable risk of having type 2 diabetes.
+If your doctor has diagnosed you as a prediabetic, there’s a considerable risk of contracting type 2 diabetes.
 The same is true for developing cardiac problems and for having a stroke.

-This is not to be taken lightly.
-We are up against a grave reality that we need to become familiar with and control.
+You shouldn’t take this lightly.
+You’re up against a grave reality that you need to pay attention to and control.

 Be careful, excess sugar in the blood is very serious

-Let’s say we have been diagnosed with prediabetes.
-Does this mean 100% that we are going to develop diabetes?
+Let’s say you’ve been diagnosed with prediabetes.
+Does this mean 100% that you’re going to develop diabetes?

-The answer is no. There is a risk, put there is not a direct correlation.
-It means, more than anything, that it’s necessary to take medicine.
-You should also follow medical guidelines and have evaluations periodically.
+The answer is no. There’s a risk, but one thing doesn’t necessarily lead to the other.
+You should follow medical guidelines and have evaluations periodically.

-Nevertheless, the main problem is that, generally, neither prediabetes nor diabetes shows evident symptoms.
-So be careful, without a diagnosis and treatment, the effects can become very serious.
+Nevertheless, the main problem is that, generally, neither prediabetes nor diabetes show obvious symptoms.
+So be careful.
+Without a diagnosis and treatment, the effects can become very serious.